Mini-Forest Project in Rochester

 Sometimes called a pocket forest or micro forest, a mini forest is a small plot, usually measuring 1,000 sq feet, densely planted with a variety of native trees, understory trees, and native shrubs.

-Japanese ecologist Akira Miyawaki developed this concept in the 1970s as a way to begin reforesting deforested land while supporting native ecology.
-Mini-forests have now been planted all over the world, with a large number in India and Japan.
+Japanese ecologist Akira Miyawaki developed this concept in the 1970s as a way to reforest deforested land while preserving native ecology.
+Mini-forests have now been planted worldwide, with many in India and Japan.

-The idea is now beginning to catch on here in North America, with a growing number of communities in the United States beginning to plant mini-forests, like Rochester, Michigan.
-In 2022, the Canadian government launched a nationwide Green Communities Initiative that includes a free online training for planting a mini-forest--a training open to anyone who wants to learn more!.
+The idea is now catching on here in North America, with a growing number of communities in the United States starting to plant mini-forests, like Rochester, Michigan.
+In 2022, the Canadian government launched a nationwide Green Communities Initiative that includes free online training for planting a mini-forest — a training open to anyone who wants to learn more.

 The design is simple but requires multiple saplings, each of 15 to 30 different varieties of native trees and shrubs.
 All are densely planted, with 3 seedlings per square yard.
 Miyazaki found that planting in this way promoted faster growth at the beginning, and the plot filled in quickly.